dhimanak/assignments/miniproject/Readme.md

   * Statistical significance test
 * Report
   * At least 4 pages (max 10 pages) in 2 column ACM conference style in latex (I will share a template may be on overleaf)
-  * Writing should be high quality technical writing not copy pasting (Refer this book for tips on good writing [book](https://pingpong.chalmers.se/public/pp/public_courses/course08583/published/1510227352918/resourceId/4156227/content/Zobel%20-%20Writing%20for%20computer%20science%203rd%20edition.pdf))
+  * Writing should be high quality technical writing not copy pasting (Refer this [book](https://pingpong.chalmers.se/public/pp/public_courses/course08583/published/1510227352918/resourceId/4156227/content/Zobel%20-%20Writing%20for%20computer%20science%203rd%20edition.pdf) for tips on good writing )
   * Describe the task, dataset, methods you use and discuss their limitations you saw in the experiments
   * Very important: Document who did what and justify you did equal share of the tasks
 * Presentation